RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 #### Ground Tissue Cells

-Storage of starch and energy for the plant.
+Storage of starch & energy for the plant.

 #### Epidermal Cells

-Protect the plant and facilitates water absorption from roots.
+Protect the plant & facilitates water absorption from roots.

 #### Photosynthetic Cells